MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-DistributionGroup.md

 - Approve member depart or join requests (if available)
 - Approve messages sent to the group if moderation is enabled, but no moderators are specified.

 The owner you specify for this parameter must be a mailbox, mail user or mail-enabled security group (a mail-enabled security principal that can have permissions assigned).

+**Note**: Group management in Outlook doesn't work if the owner is a mail-enabled security group.
+To manage the group in Outlook, the owner must be a mailbox or a mail user.
+If you specify a mail-enabled security group as the owner of the group, the group isn't visible in **Distribution groups I own** for the group owners (members of the mail-enabled security group).

 You can use any value that uniquely identifies the owner.
 For example:

 - Name
 - Alias